 Brandy L. Ritt, et al. v.
 Billy Blanks Enterprises, et al. was filed in January 2001 in the Court of Common Pleas in Cuyahoga County, Ohio, against two of our clients.
 The suit, a purported class action, was amended for the third time in July 2001 and West Corporation was added as a defendant at that time.
 The suit, which seeks statutory, compensatory, and punitive damages as well as injunctive and other relief, alleges violations of various provisions of Ohio's consumer protection laws, negligent misrepresentation, fraud, breach of contract, unjust enrichment and civil conspiracy in connection with the marketing of certain membership programs offered by our clients.
 On February 6, 2002, the court denied the plaintiffs' motion for class certification.
 On July 21, 2003, the Ohio Court of Appeals reversed and remanded the case to the trial court for further proceedings.
 The plaintiffs filed a Fourth Amended Complaint naming West Telemarketing Corporation as an additional defendant and a renewed motion for class certification.
 One of the defendants, NCP Marketing Group ("NCP"), filed for bankruptcy and on July 12, 2004 removed the case to federal court.
 Plaintiffs filed a motion to remand the case back to state court.
 On August 30, 2005, the U.S. Bankruptcy Court for the District of Nevada remanded the case back to the state court in Cuyahoga County, Ohio.
 The Bankruptcy Court also approved a settlement between the named plaintiffs and NCP and two other defendants, Shape The Future International LLP and Integrity Global Marketing LLC.
 West Corporation and West Telemarketing Corporation have filed motions for judgment on the pleadings and a motion for summary judgment.
 On March 28, 2006, the state court certified a class of Ohio residents.
 West and WTC have filed a notice of appeal from that decision, and plaintiffs have cross-appealed.
-West and WTC filed their opening brief on appeal on August 17, 2006.
+West and WTC filed their opening brief on appeal on June 23, 2006.
+Plaintiffs' filed their opening brief on appeal on August 17, 2006.
 West and WTC filed their reply brief on September 15, 2006.
-Plaintiffs' reply brief was filed on September 28, 2
+Plaintiffs' reply brief was filed on September 28, 2006.
+The appeal was argued on February 26, 2007.
+On April 20, 2006, the trial court denied West and WTC's motion for judgment on the pleadings.
+West and WTC's summary judgment motion remains pending.
+The trial court has stayed all further action in the case pending resolution of the appeal.
+West Corporation and West Telemarketing Corporation are currently unable to predict the outcome or reasonably estimate the possible loss, if any, or range of losses associated with this claim